Living up to my G.O.A.T.

 Did I stop to take in all these compliments that my older self now craves for?

 I kind of distanced myself away from my true friends.
 The ones I had known since I was 7 years old.
-I decided to take on other peoples judgements of what I thought they believed about me, and internalised that and began self-harming at a ferocious speed, I began to feel like the scapegoat and target for my supposed best friends jokes.
+I decided to take on other people’s judgements of what I thought they believed about me, and internalised that and began self-harming at a ferocious speed, I began to feel like the scapegoat and target for my supposed best friends jokes.

 Someone has to become the target, None of them was going to come forward willingly.
 I went through a stage of overeating and when I started going the other way and stopped eating I obviously lost a lot of weight.
 Suddenly, guy friends were flirting with me and my girl-friends started berating me.
 Eventually, I got pushed out of the clique for good -part self -blame and part snotty insecure teenage friends to blame.
 I didn’t need their petty shit.

 I became a shaker and a roller.
 I did an impressive gamble with my life right up until my 30’s.
-I got hooked on Crack, Mandrax, Coke, Pills. being skinny, overdosing and cutting myself.
+I got hooked on Crack, Mandrax, Coke, and Pills. being skinny, overdosing and cutting myself.
 You name it.
 My friend circle became drug dealers, hardcore- addicts and people I met whilst hitchhiking to go buy my drugs.
-Oh yeah, and asylum of perverted old men who tried to abuse/abused me or wanted to turn me into dollar/ pound signs, for their own gain of course.
+Oh yeah, an asylum of perverted old men who tried to abuse me or wanted to turn me into dollar/ pound signs, for their own gain of course.

 At the ‘mature’ age of 17 years old I didn’t exactly go willingly to live in France or the U.K.

-When my Grandpa passed away from Cancer, I moved from France back to the U.K. and I calmed down a bit.
+When my Grandpa passed away from cancer, I moved from France back to the U.K. and I calmed down a bit.
 I started working but people with ‘issues’ were drawn to me.
 I guess I aimlessly found what I was looking for.
 Was it a friend? a boyfriend? crazy and magical life experiences?
-Oh, I had all those in the palm of the hand but the drugs and the self- starvation always gripped me first.
+Oh, I had all those in the palm of my hand but the drugs and the self- starvation always gripped me first.

-I don’t think anyone ever thought I would not be a party girl until I had to rip the crown off my head and be-grudgingly let some other younger, prettier and more popular girls pick up from where I haggardly turned off and tuned out from that world completely.
+I don’t think anyone ever thought I would not be a party girl until I had to rip the crown off my head and begrudgingly let some other younger, prettier and more popular girls pick up from where I haggardly turned off and tuned out from that world completely.